 What happens after the classroom makes all the difference.

 Hermann Ebbinghaus proved in 1885 what we all know from experience.
-If we don’t use recently aquired knowledge, we forget it.
+If we don’t use recently acquired knowledge, we forget it.
 And rightly so.
 The brain has to weed out useless information for efficiency.
 So in order to remember something, we have to use it.

 Therefore, it’s important that employees can revisit and reinforce classroom knowledge after training.
 That means that managers have to pick up where instructors left off.